 How to Explore Israel?

-This 7 day Israel Itinerary guide is for those who are going to explore Israel, experiencing the essence of this country, then digging deeper into its secrets.
+This 7 day Israel Itinerary guide, contains a lot of travel tips and practical information for Israel, and is for those who are going to explore Israel, experiencing the essence of this country, then digging deeper into its secrets.
 So, keeping in mind all of the above, obviously you will first need to become more familiar with Israel’s history.
 Otherwise, you would walk on the various historic sites without an idea, of what actually you are visiting.

 Secondly, you’d better become more familiar with the Bible too.
 When you are in Israel and dive deeper into its secrets, you will discover that in this country the Bible simply stops being “a religious book”.
 Instead, it turns into an important travel guide.
 In fact, the most important historical events of Israel are written in the Bible, and explained there in details.
 Even the events that happen after the Bible had been written, including the events of the modern days; are also in the Bible as prophecies.

 Third- look at the map of Israel.
 The country is very small.
 If there were no destinations to explore, you could make a circle trip around the whole country by car within one single day.
 But since this piece of land is so richly filled with interesting places to visit, that if you have to explore all of them deeply in details, maybe even two months would be not enough!